robin-raymond/zax.io/optional.md

 ### Dereferencing the optional

-The dot (`.`) operator can be used to dereference an optional and access the value's contents.
-Care must be taken to first validate the optional contains valid contents otherwise the dereference operation may cause a panic or undefined behavior.
+The dot (`.`) operator can be used to dereference an optional and access the optional value's contents.
+Care must be taken to first validate if an optional value contains valid contents otherwise a dereference operation may cause a panic or undefined behavior.

-Just like pointers, optional types cannot be implicitly converted to a reference of the underlying `type`.
-The programmer must explicitly dereference the `type` so the programmer acknowledges the optional must contain a valid data valid constructed `type` within this context.
-The compiler will not enforce a valid `type` must exist but runtime issues will occur if the programmer dereferences an uninitialized optional `type`.
+Just like pointers, optional types cannot be implicitly converted to a reference of an underlying `type`.
+A programmer must explicitly dereference an optional value so the programmer acknowledges the optional must contain a valid data.
+A compiler will not enforce a valid value must exist but runtime issues will occur if a programmer dereferences an uninitialized optional value.

 ````zax
 MyType :: type {